jianfenkezhan/css-center-example/README.md

 ```
 ## finally

-> I think this project is a samll serve, but It is very complete and detailed, so i want to say that you can reliable use it in production environment<br>
+> I think this project is a samll serve, but It is very complete and detailed, so i want to say that you can reliable use it in production environment.<br>
-> just have fun
+> just have fun!